Gravity standing on McAfee Knob

 Looking at the view from Tinker Cliffs

-From Tinker Cliffs it was still 10 more miles to reach Daleville, but we continued to linger to look at the amazing views and soak in the warm sun.
+From Tinker Cliffs, we still had ten more miles to go before reaching Daleville, but we continued to linger to look at the amazing views and soak in the warm sun.

 Mountain laurel at Tinker Cliffs